groupultra/sdk-public/docs/source/moobius_network_http_api_wrapper.rst

   avatar (str): The image URL of the user's picture OR a local file path. description (str): The description of the user.

-Returns: A Character object representing the created user, None if doesn't receive a valid response (error condition).
-TODO: Should these error conditions jsut raise Exceptions instead?
+Returns: A Character object representing the created user.

 .. _moobius.network.http_api_wrapper.HTTPAPIWrapper.update_character:
 HTTPAPIWrapper.update_character
 -----------------------------------
 HTTPAPIWrapper.update_character(self, service_id, character_id, avatar, description, name)

-Updates the user info for a FAKE user, for real users use update_current_user.
+Updates the characters name, avatar, etc for a FAKE user, for real users use update_current_user.

 Parameters:
-  service_id (str): Which service holds the user. character_id (str): Of the user.
-Can also be a Character.
-Cannot be a list. avatar (str): Link to user's image or a local filepath to upload. description (str): Description of user. name (str): The name that shows in chat.
+  service_id (str): Which service holds the user. character_id (str): Who to update.
+Can also be a Character object.
+Cannot be a list. avatar (str): A link to user's image or a local filepath to upload. description (str): The description of user. name (str): The name that will show in chat.

 Returns:
  Data about the user as a dict.